bsinou/pydia/README.md

-# pydia
+# Put Your Data In Android a.k.a.
+Pydia

-Put Your Data In Android - aka Pydia - is a light client for Pydio Cells to be added to your Android Device
+Pydia is a light client for [Pydio Cells](https://pydio.com) to be added to your Android Device